Pelican (train): History

-O. Winston Link recorded the eastbound Pelican arriving in Rural Retreat, VA December 24, 1957.
+O. Winston Link recorded the eastbound Pelican arriving in Rural Retreat, Virginia on December 24, 1957.
 The recording is noted as being one of the last recordings of a Norfolk and Western Class J locomotive as well as the chimes from the nearby church.
 The actual details are all steam power was discontinued on the Bristol Line (Radford, VA to Bristol, VA) after December 31, 1957.
 The Class J locomotives continued in passenger service on other divisions until April 1959.